Yoega/RL-Index/README.md

-# Project Name: RL-Index: Reinforcement Learning for Retrieval Index Reasoning
+# RL-Index: Reinforcement Learning for Retrieval Index Reasoning

 An end-to-end pipeline for enhancing retrieval by RL-based index reasoning.